 Valcort 35 Keys to Business Growth: #4 Have a clear understanding of how each of your products and services relate to the other and to the company as a whole.”
 I watched as my 10 year-old son dug around in a bin of hundreds of small and odd shaped little pieces.
-He turned a red plastic block in his hand - shiny, triangular, smaller than his fingernail.
+He turned a red plastic block in his hand - shiny, web triangular, smaller than his fingernail.
 It was a cool shape.
 He studied it and quickly placed it on the growing geometry of blocks.
-He pulled out another piece, imagined it, then pus...Read More »
+He pulled out another piece, imagined it, the...Read More »

-Sorting through some of my father’s tools yesterday, I ran into three old auger bits.
+Sorting through some of my father’s tools yesterday, story I ran into three old auger bits.
 Rusty as they are, they are impressive tools, intentionally designed, and carefully made by a metal-worker with one purpose in mind: to help a carpenter make a hole.
 Running my fingers over a 75-year-old, rusty bit, it was still surprisingly sharp on the edges, very capable of cutting through an 8 by 8 post today.
-The sharp and pointed smallest tip threads had been carefully forged to grab a crack in the hardes...Read More »
+The sharp and pointed smallest tip threads had been carefully forged to grab a crack in the...Read More »

-The prerequisite of investment of time, money, and energy is a belief that what you invest in will be valued and will return a reward.
+The prerequisite of investment of time, buy money, viagra and energy is a belief that what you invest in will be valued and will return a reward.
 This holds true whether in financial markets, relationships, charitable giving, or the sacrifice of time to serve.
 The return can be tangible or intangible, measured or perhaps a subjective feeling, experience, or simply the satisfaction of knowing that you “did the right thing.”

 Any such transaction is based upon the presence of trust.
 Trust provides the investor with confidence that the investment once made will be valued and a reward will be received.